cs50/cs50.readthedocs.io/_pages/hackathon.md

 ## Slack

 To chat with classmates during the Hackathon, visit [cs50.ly/slack](https://cs50.ly/slack) and join (or create) any channels of interest.
-If prompted, enabled "desktop notifications."
+If prompted, enable "desktop notifications."

 * To create a new channel, click ⊕ to the right of **CHANNELS** at top-left.
 * To message everyone within a channel, start your message with `@channel`.